PetraMo/ProjectGettingCleaningData/CodeBook.md

 **X_test.txt**: The 561 variables for 2947 observations in the test data set\
 **y_test.txt**: An integer label for each observation in the test data.
 The number can be looked up in activity_labels.txt to get the corresponding activity ((WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)

-## Processing of the raw data

-### Programming Assignment instructions:

-Download data from the above link\
-Merge training and test set\
-Extract the mean() and Std() measurements/variables/columns.
-(Subset the columns to keep only these variables)\
-Add descriptive activity column to label activity(WALKING ,WALKING_UPSTAIRS ,WALKING_DOWNSTAIRS ,SITTING ,STANDING ,LAYING )\
-Add column names to label this subset of the data with descriptive variable names

-### Steps in run_analysis.R to accomplish the above instructions:

-Read the data (downloaded from the above link) into R with read.table commands\
-Name columns with descriptive names: Use naming convention provided in features.txt for X_train and X_test, but remove dashes, full stops,commas to make more readable.
-Keep abbreviations, for example acc=acceleration(further explanations below), to avoid descriptions that are too long\
-For train data: Combine Subject, Train , Activity columns\
-For test data: Combine Subject, Test , Activity columns\
-Add activity description by merging with activity labels (Note that this may reorder rows)\
-Combine Train and test rows\
-Subset the columns so that only the subject, activity and columns with mean() and std() in column names remain\
-Write to cleaned data set.
-Dimensions:10 299 rows, 68 columns\

-# Creating the tidy data file

-## Programming Assignment instructions:

-Use the cleaned data set to build a tidy data set that contains average of each variable for each activity and each subject

 ## Variables in the tidy data set

 Each observation contains subject, activity, and 66 variables that each contain the average (per subject per activity ) of the mean() and Std() variables in the cleaned data set\